elastic/elastic-charts/packages/charts/api/charts.api.md

 export interface BulletGraphSpec extends Spec {
     // (undocumented)
     chartType: typeof ChartType.BulletGraph;
-    // Warning: (ae-forgotten-export) The symbol "BulletColorConfig" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     colorBands?: BulletColorConfig;
-    // Warning: (ae-forgotten-export) The symbol "BulletDatum" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     data: (BulletDatum | undefined)[][];
     // (undocumented)